juliocesarscheidt/kube-pod-metrics-collector/README.md

 When running as a container it is required to pass a kubeconfig file to interact with some cluster.

+## Prerequisites

+- The Kubernetes API used must be accessible from the location where this pod/ container is running.

+- In order to send metrics to CloudWatch it is required an user with credentials for that, more instructions on how to create this user here: [Create CloudWatch User](./cloudwatch-user.md)

 ## Instructions

-In order to send metrics to CloudWatch it is required an user with credentials for that, more instructions on how to create this user here: [Create CloudWatch User](./cloudwatch-user.md)

 > Running as container